 If the problem is: Here's what to do: Modem/communications errors.
-Make sure the telephone cord is securely connected.
+1. Make sure the telephone cord is securely connected.
 Your Read me first book shows how the cord should be connected.
 Make sure the telephone line works by plugging a working telephone into the same telephone outlet that the computer was plugged into.
 Then make sure you can place a call.
 Make sure you are calling the correct number, and that you are using the correct communications settings.
 For additional help, refer to the documentation for your communications software.
-4. Make sure no one is using the telephone while you are communicating with another computer.
+Make sure no one is using the telephone while you are communicating with another computer.
 If some communications programs work but others do not, there may be a configuration problem.
 For additional help, refer to the documentation for your communications software.
 Make sure your modem cord is connected to an analog telephone line.
 For additional help, see "Setting up communications" on page 18.
-7. Make sure the modem adapter card is installed correctly.
+Make sure the modem adapter card is installed correctly.
 For instructions on installing adapter cards, see "Adding and removing adapter cards" on page 80.
+Note: If any of these problems continue diagnostics.
+If you need service, see the e after taking the actions listed, see your online Aptiva Helper for information on running HelpWare book.

 If the problem is: Here's what to do: When the computer is turned on, a picture appears indicating a diskette should be inserted into drive A:.
-Use the Setup Utility to make sure that startup devices are set correctly.
-For information about these Setup Utility options, see "Configuring startup options" on page 48.
-2. In the Setup Utility, make sure the Disk Drive options for the drives you have designated as startup devices are set correctly.
+1. Use the Setup Utility to make sure that startup devices are set correctly.
+For information about these Setup Utility options, see "Configuring startup options" on page 47.
+In the Setup Utility, make sure the Disk Drive options for the drives you have designated as startup devices are set correctly.
 For information about these Setup Utility options, see "Changing disk drive configuration" on page 35.
 3. Make sure the drive power and signal cables are securely attached to the back of the hard disk drive in the tower.
 For instructions on working in the tower, see "Adding and removing drives" on page 84.
 Insert the Product Recovery CD-ROM into the CD-ROM drive and press Ctrl + Alt + Delete.
 Follow the instructions on the screen to restore the operating system files to your computer's hard disk.
 Attention!
 This recovery process formats your hard drive, erasing all files.
-5. If you are not able to restore the operating system files to your computer's hard disk, see the HelpWare book for information on obtaining service.
+If you are not able to restore the operating system files to your computer's hard disk, see the HelpWare book for information on obtaining service.
+Note: If any of these problems continue after t diagnostics.
+If you need service, see the HelpWa aking the actions listed, see your online Aptiva Helper for information on running are book.